elham-art/learning-journal/README.md

 # learning-journal
-## we can use  blod on markdon
+## we can use  blod styl on markdon
 **This is me**
-we can make an unordered list by preceding one or more lines of text with - or *.
+ ## we can make an unordered list by preceding one or more lines of text with - or
 - elham
 - ahmad
 - aljumlan